Live in Taipei 1995

 Live in Taipei is a double live album by John Zorn's Masada recorded at the Crown Theatre in Taiwan's capital city Taipei.
-The album is mistakenly dated 1995, while the performance was actually taken place in 1996.
+The album is mistakenly dated 1995, while the performance actually took place in 1996.

 Reception

 The Allmusic review by Joclyn Layne awarded the album 3½ stars stating "With so many exceptional recordings available of the Masada quartet, this one may be considered less necessary, but it's still necessary for most fans ".